 GEORGIA – The Georgia Coalition Against Domestic Violence has met with the Governor’s Criminal Justice Reform Council to bring new legislation to Georgia on behalf of incarcerated victims of abuse.

 ILLINOIS – Thanks to a partnership between the Loyola University Chicago’s Child Law Policy Institute, the Chicago-based Jewish domestic violence prevention organization SHALVA, and many state legislators. a bill has been passed into law (effective Jan.
 1, 2016) to assist (A) incarcerated victims of domestic violence, and (B) victims of domestic violence facing charges for allegedly committing crimes against their abusers.
+Read more about one of the first cases relying on the law here.

 NEW MEXICO – New Mexico State Representative Gail Chasey attended a screening of “Crime After Crime” at UNM Law School and expressed an interest in sponsoring legislation to help reduce domestic violence and wrongful incarceration.